EnterpriseDB/tpa/docs/src/tpaexec-deploy.md

 [tpa]$ tpaexec deploy ~/clusters/speedy -v -e deploy_hosts=keeper,quaver
 ```

-This will run the deployment on the given instances, though it will also
+This command runs the deployment on the given instances, but it also
-initially execute some tasks on other hosts to collect information about
+initially executes some tasks on other hosts to collect information about
 the state of the cluster.

-(Setting `deploy_hosts` is the recommended alternative to using
+!!!
+Note
+    We recommend setting `deploy_hosts` instead of using
-Ansible's `--limit` option, which TPA does not support.)
+    Ansible's `--limit` option, which TPA doesn't support.

 ## deploy.yml

-The deployment process is architecture-specific.
-Here's an overview of
+The deployment process is architecture specific.
+See this overview of
 the various
 [configuration settings that affect the deployment](configure-instance.md).
-If you are familiar with Ansible playbooks, you can follow along as
+If you're familiar with Ansible playbooks, you can follow along as
 tpaexec applies various roles to the cluster's instances.

-Unlike config.yml, deploy.yml is not designed to be edited (and is
+Unlike `config.yml`, `deploy.yml` isn't designed to be edited.
+It's
-usually a link into the architectures directory).
+usually a link into the architectures directory.
 Even if you want to
-extend the deployment process to run your own Ansible tasks, you should
+extend the deployment process to run your own Ansible tasks,
 do so by [creating hooks](tpaexec-hooks.md).
-This protects you from
+This technique protects you from
-future implementation changes within a particular architecture.
+future implementation changes in a particular architecture.